A video post from February 2013 at DSE, clearly showing why I was a PRINT journalist back in the day.

 I mostly do this for fun, and because it is needed.
 I try hard to stay unbiased, and if I take a shot at a company or person, it is not personal.
 It’s because the assertions being made in PR or in front of a mike are ridiculous, and someone needs a little written whack upside the head.
 If the Emperor shows up with no clothes, I’m taking pictures and posting ‘em.

-There are quite a few decent resources out there now – certainly a lot more than six years ago.
+There are quite a few decent resources out there now – certainly a lot more than eight years ago.
 But I think I bring something different.
-You can re-purposed PR on several sites.
+You can find re-purposed PR on several sites.
 I do analysis and context.

 Everything posted is my personal opinion and does not reflect on my business partners or clients.
 Nothing is pre-approved unless I choose to get something fact-checked or OK’d by whoever I am blabbering on about.
 There are no warranties or other guarantees about the quality of the opinions.
 In other words, it’s a blog.
 But I adhere to disciplines I learned and refined working in some of Canada’s better newsrooms.